HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 # RFC Name

-*This is the same as the filename.*
+*This is the name of the RFC.
+Keep it short and descriptive.*

 ## Summary